Steve McCrossan, Executive Director

 Ok, you asked, so here is the much longer version:

 Continue to Operate Our No Contact Food Distribution Drive-Thru

 We opened the drive-thru for kids on our Backpack Program on March 17 and never stopped.
 Moving forward, the drive-thru will open 2-3 times per month and will provide each child with 2 large grocery bags packed with nonperishable food, fresh fruit and veggies, meat or eggs, and bread.
-Grocery bags are strategically packed with real meals and never contain expired or junk food.
+Grocery bags are strategically packed with two weeks of real meals and never contain expired or junk food.
 See the drive-thru in action here.

 Let Schools Know, “The Answer Is Yes”